-Alternative Identification Strategies While our main identification strategy takes advantage of the time-varying expansion of ChCC by municipality, we also estimate a child-level regression controlling for mother fixed effects leveraging within mother variation in policy exposure.
+Alternative identification strategies While our main identification strategy takes advantage of the time-varying expansion of ChCC by municipality, we also estimate a child-level regression controlling for mother fixed effects leveraging within mother variation in policy exposure.
 For each mother in matched administrative data we observe all births occurring between 2003 and 2010, both before and after policy implementation.
 The inclusion of mother fixed effects thus allows us to capture all time-invariant unobservables of mothers correlated with program participation.
 We also include a number of time-varying controls, including maternal age and birth order fixed effects.

 We estimate mother fixed effect models only as a robustness check rather than our main specification given that the match between children and mothers was not universal (while municipal-level regressions are based on complete vital statistics data).
-As discussed in section 3, approximately 50% of births were correctly merged with data on their mother's use of public programs, while the remaining births were merged with the father's social program participation.
-We provide additional details regarding the precise mother FE specification to be estimated, as well as match rates and characteristics of matched and unmatched children in Appendix D.
+As discussed in Section 3, approximately 50% of births were correctly merged with data on their mother's use of public programs, while the remaining births were merged with the father's social program participation.
+We provide additional details regarding the precise mother FE specification to be estimated, as well as match rates and characteristics of matched and unmatched children in Appendix 4.

 We use this same source of rich variation in maternal outcomes to estimate a regression discontinuity model based on the additional preferential program benefits targeted to vulnerable households.
 The targeting of ChCC is based on a social protection score (the "Ficha de Protección Social") which is assigned to families following an interview with a social worker, and which captures family vulnerability over a range of dimensions.
-Importantly, the cut-off is arbitrarily set, capping access to preferential services at families located above the 60th percentile of the vulnerability score.
-In particular, this equates to a score of 13,484 points (refer to Appendix Figure A6(a) for the distribution of scores assigned to all mothers observed in the birth records).
-Importantly, while there is a theoretical cut-off in the program's preferential benefits at this arbitrary point of the distribution of the social protection score, it would be very hard for individuals to systematically manipulate their score to be located on one side or the other of the cut-off, given that it is determined after an interview and based on an undisclosed (to the public) criterion.16
+Importantly, the cutoff is arbitrarily set, capping access to preferential services at families located above the 60th percentile of the vulnerability score.
+In particular, this equates to a score of 13,484 points (refer to Appendix 1 Fig. 10a for the distribution of scores assigned to all mothers observed in the birth records).
+Importantly, while there is a theoretical cutoff in the program's preferential benefits at this arbitrary point of the distribution of the social protection score, it would be very hard for individuals to systematically manipulate their score to be located on one side or the other of the cutoff, given that it is determined after an interview and based on an undisclosed (to the public) criterion.
+16

-This suggests that the cut-off acts as an ideal setting for use in a regression discontinuity design, allowing us to determine whether the program targeting and preferential benefits have appreciable impacts on health at birth.
+This suggests that the cutoff acts as an ideal setting for use in a regression discontinuity design, allowing us to determine whether the program targeting and preferential benefits have appreciable impacts on health at birth.
 It is important to note, however, that this test is a test of the intensive margin impacts of the program (more program inputs), rather than the extensive margin impacts of moving a larger population into the program.
-In Appendix Figure A6(b) we document that there is no considerable bunching at the program cut-off when implementing a McCrary (2008) density test.
-In formal implementations of the regression discontinuity test we estimate both parametric models where a separate quadratic polynomial is estimated on each side of the cut-off, and non-parametric local-linear models, where the optimal bandwidth is calculated using Calonico, Cattaneo and Titiunik (2014)'s bias-corrected optimal bandwidth selector with a triangular kernel.
+In Appendix 1 Fig. 10b we document that there is no considerable bunching at the program cutoff when implementing a McCrary (2008) density test.
+In formal implementations of the regression discontinuity test we estimate both